-8 WHEN TO BE CONCERNED A CHILD IS AT RISK OF ABUSE
+WHEN TO BE CONCERNED A CHILD IS AT RISK OF ABUSE, NEGLECT AND EXPLOITATION

 - 8.1 Our school recognises that all children and young people are vulnerable to abuse. - 1.
 We will train ALL OF OUR STAFF, INCLUDING VOLUNTEERS, to recognise and report to the DSL immediately when they have concerns. - 2.
-We will ENSURE ALL OF OUR STAFF AND VOLUNTEERS HAVE READ PART 1 OF KCSIE 2023, THIS POLICY, AND HAVE ATTENDED SAFEGUARDING TRAINING AT LEAST ONCE PER YEAR - 3.
-Our school is determined that all staff and volunteers will be aware of the main categories of abuse and the signs and symptoms so they can respond quickly and effectively by informing the Designated Safeguarding Lead where there are concerns.
+We will ENSURE ALL OF OUR STAFF AND VOLUNTEERS HAVE READ PART 1 OF KCSIE 2024, THIS POLICY, AND HAVE ATTENDED SAFEGUARDING TRAINING AT LEAST ONCE PER YEAR - 3.
+Our school is determined that all staff and volunteers will be aware of the main categories of abuse and the signs and symptoms so they can respond quickly and effectively by informing the Designated Safeguarding Lead where there are concerns. - 4.
+Abuse: updated definition para 24 KCSiE 2024 a form of maltreatment of a child.

-4. Abuse:

-A form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
 Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
-This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse, including where they see, hear, or experience its effects.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.